alexanderaleskin/telegram_django_bot/README.rst

 ========= ======== ===========================

-Thus, if we want to call the ``BotMenuElemViewSet.create`` method to create an element, we need to use path 'sb/cr', where by the first part of path 'sb/'  the router ``RouterCallbackMessageCommandHandler`` will execute the ``BotMenuElemViewSet`` class, namely the ``TelegaViewSet.dispatch`` method, which in turn will call  the ``create`` method by analyzing the second part of the path
+Thus, if we want to call the ``BotMenuElemViewSet.create`` method to create an element, we need to use path 'sb/cr', whereby the first part of the path 'sb/'  the router ``RouterCallbackMessageCommandHandler`` will execute the ``BotMenuElemViewSet`` class, namely the ``TelegaViewSet.dispatch`` method, which in turn will call  the ``create`` method by analyzing the second part of the path
 ``cr``.